bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Make audio options and score button colour more neutral.

 # FIXME
-Adjust Shopping Cart in Willy.
 Adjust tetherball pole in Uncanny scene.
-Popup annotation shouldn't have popup shadow, it already has its own.
+Sasha and Bennett too.
 Change Audio and BannerFilmstrip back to reflecting selected song index, not lyric song index.
+Book button in single book nav is broken.